 The section headings in the process information and captions on the left of the substance/group-specific responses provide a summary of the issue addressed per section / response.
 The headings and captions are also numbered (e.g. "A.1.2.1", "B.2.2"), to support the referencing to responses in the "Comments and references to responses document" and vice-versa; i.e. to allow tracking of the comment(s) the specific section/response in the current document refers to.

 A. Priority and general issues

 A.1.
 Process information

 A.1.1.
 General, recommendation process

-1.ECHA's obligation to recommend/priorit ise substances on the Candidate List
+1.ECHA's As part of the recommend su recommend/priorit ise substances on the Candidate List